 Early Notables of the Abernon family (pre 1700)

-More information is included under the topic Early Abernon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Abernon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abernon family